rotki/rotki/docs/api.rst

    :reqjson int limit: Optional.
 This signifies the limit of records to return as per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
    :reqjson int offset: This signifies the offset from which to start the return of records per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
+   :reqjson string order_by_attribute: Optional.
+This is the attribute of the asset movements table by which to order the results.
+If none is given 'time' is assumed.
+Valid values are: ['time', 'location', 'category', 'amount', 'fee'].
+   :reqjson bool ascending: Optional.
+False by default.
+Defines the order by which results are returned depending on the chosen order by attribute.
    :reqjson int from_timestamp: The timestamp from which to query.
 Can be missing in which case we query from 0.
    :reqjson int to_timestamp: The timestamp until which to query.
 Can be missing in which case we query until now.
    :reqjson string location: Optionally filter asset movements by location.
 A valid location name has to be provided.
 Valid locations are for now only exchanges for deposits/widthrawals.